-Stock research websites typically use a combination of technical and fundamental information to recommend stocks, but most services lean heavily towards one or the other.
+Stock analysis websites typically use a combination of technical and fundamental information to recommend stocks, but most services lean heavily towards one or the other.

 If you focus on short-term trading, technical research in the form of chart pattern identification and tools for technical analysis is likely to be most helpful to you.
 Technical research tools often offer advanced charts, alert features, and scanners with filters for common technical patterns.
-Technical tools can also draw in other information, such as insider trading, market sentiment, and analyst recommendations to help you find new trade ideas.
+Technical tools can also draw in other information, such as insider trading, market sentiment, stock market news, and analyst recommendations to help you find new trade ideas.
 Technical analysis is usually used by active traders.

 On the other hand, long-term investors may prefer fundamental research tools that focus on calculating fair value and identifying long-term industry trends.
 Many fundamental trading tools offer unique ways of visualizing key financial data and comparing it across companies within an industry.
-Many fundamental research services also use stock scanners, although the filter parameters may be more geared towards financial data than chart patterns.
+Many fundamental research services also include a stock screener, although the filter parameters may be more geared towards financial data than chart patterns.

-Stock recommendation services can be used for discovery, or to shortcut the research process by allowing you to hone in on potential picks.
+Stock recommendation services can be used for discovery, or to shortcut the investment research process by allowing you to hone in on potential picks.
 However, it’s important to understand why recommendations are made – some services focus on fundamentals and others look at technical patterns – and to use recommendation platforms as a starting point only.
 You will still need to do your own, additional research before purchasing a recommended stock

 News and Discovery Tools